- Home to LMIC

 Wages for the Occupational Employment and Wage Statistics (OEWS) survey are straight-time, gross pay, exclusive of premium pay.
 Base rate, cost-of-living allowances, guaranteed pay, hazardous-duty pay, incentive pay including commissions and production bonuses, and tips are included.
 Excluded are overtime pay, severance pay, shift differentials, nonproduction bonuses, employer cost for supplementary benefits, and tuition reimbursements.

-About the Sioux City MSA data
+About the Sioux Falls and Sioux City MSA data

-The Sioux City MSA is a cross-state Metropolitan Statistical Area (MSA) including Union County in South Dakota, Plymouth and Woodbury counties in Iowa, and Dakota and Dixon counties in Nebraska.
+The Sioux City MSA is also a cross-state MSA including Union County in South Dakota, Plymouth and Woodbury counties in Iowa, and Dakota and Dixon counties in Nebraska.
 The Iowa Labor Market Information Division is responsible for gathering and compiling employment and wage data for the Sioux City cross-state MSA.
 Any questions regarding the Sioux City data should be directed to the Iowa Labor Market Information Division by calling 515.242.5862 or by visiting their website.

 Differences Between South Dakota Data Published on this Website and South Dakota Data Published on BLS website